-But, the most common coaching request I get is, “Help me focus!
+The most common coaching request I get is, “How can I stay focused?
 I feel so scatterbrained…overwhelmed…I can’t concentrate!”

-Or my favorite is, “I get bored easily.”
+Or my favorite is, “I can’t focus because I get bored easily.”

-Do you hear the story behind that?
+Do you hear the story behind asking “How can I stay focused?”
 It’s a self-fulfilling prophecy.
 If you are starting your day thinking you’re going to be overwhelmed, then undoubtedly you will be.
 If you feel scatterbrained, then undoubtedly you will be.

 What if you started the day with clarity: filled with passion and purpose and direction?
 Sounds different right?